 Glencore shares surge on debt-trimming plan

-Shares in struggling mining giant Glencore surged in Hong Kong Friday morning after it said it had widened its debt-trimming plan as a sharp plunge in commodities prices hammers the energy market.
+Shares in struggling mining giant Glencore surged in Hong Kong Friday after it said it had widened its debt-trimming plan as a sharp plunge in commodities prices hammers the energy market.

 London-listed shares in the firm ended more than seven percent higher.

 Glencore, the world's biggest mining company, also cut back its spending projections, with $3.8 billion allocated for investments in 2016, down from an earlier estimate of $5 billion.

 Highlights of the updated plans to stabilise the company's books include new share sales and proposals to spin off copper mines in Australia and Chile.

 The company has lost more than three quarters of its value since listing with much fanfare in London and Hong Kong in May 2011.

 The debt-laden firm has faced wild fluctuation in its share price in recent months with investors fearing that sinking commodity prices will affect its ability to meet outstanding debt obligations.